101 Things to do in Bournemouth – Fisherman’s Walk Beach

 Food and Drink

-There is a kiosk on the beach selling snacks and beach goods.
+There is a kiosk on the beach selling snacks, ice cream and drinks.
 This is the only catering beachside.
-However, there are a couple of good options on the cliff top.
+However, there are a few good options on the cliff top.

 Fisherman’s Walk Kiosk